-ADESL 041-ESOL 2 Reading/Writing Cr: 1-6 Wkly hrs: 6 hours Lecture
+ADESL 041-ESOL 2 Reading/Writing

 Built upon language skills beyond survival English literacy; for students who are at a low beginning level of language learning.
-(Pass/ No Credit)
+(Pass/No Credit)

 Prerequisite: Orientation/assessment; score of 3.0 in the previous level and/or permission of instructor.